microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/Readme.md

 ## Challenge 3 - Protect in Azure with Disaster Recovery

-Site Recovery helps ensure business continuity by keeping business apps and workloads running during outages.
-It replicates workloads running on physical and virtual machines (VMs) from a primary site to a secondary location.

-By utilizing the organization's Business Continuity and Disaster Recovery (BCDR) plan, we can execute the Site Recovery configurations and initiate a preparation plan that aligns with the BCDR objectives.
-In this Challenge our current solution is in the West Europe Azure region and we have decided to replicate it in the East Europe region.

 ### Goal

-In this Challenge, you will learn about Azure Site Recovery, and examine its features relevant to business continuity and disaster recovery (BCDR) plan.
+In this Challenge, you will learn how to protect Azure VM with Azure Site Recovery, and enable replication to the secondary site.
+In addition you will successfully  run the test failover and failback to make sure the solution works as expected.

 You will learn: